 D2 Distribution Operator certificate issued by the State of California, Department of Health Services.
-[Added 2003, effective January 1, 2004]

 Knowledge of basic procedures and techniques in the repair, testing and installation of a variety of sizes and types of water meters; knowledge of basic construction tools and equipment, basic knowledge of Agency operations and materials used in potable and non-potable water transmissions systems.